Somadevv/Rcalculator/README.md

     * This project uses the Alcor API to gather the live price of the **AETHER** currency used in this project.

 * [Coingekko API](https://www.coingecko.com/en/api)
-    * This project uses the Alcor API to gather the live price of the **AETHER** currency used in this project.
+    * This project uses the Coingekko API to gather the live price of the **WAX & USDT** currencies used in this project.

 * [CSS](https://en.wikipedia.org/wiki/CSS)
     * This project uses custom written CSS to style the Website.